 Popcorn Feast: Henrietta’s Holiday Popcorn Balls

-/ Marcia & MB GL AdminsMy mother loved popcorn.
+/ GL AdminsMy mother loved popcorn.
 She considered it one of the major food groups, and we gobbled it every Sunday night for dinner while watching The Ed Sullivan Show or The Wonderful World of Disney.
 My father often rebelled, not being a popcorn lover, and would make himself an ice cream sundae.
 Hard to believe for a family that primarily ate only fresh foods (as we lived on a farm) that such gastronomical sins would be committed on this day!

 Popcorn balls held a special place in Mom’s holiday recipes.
 Starting with Halloween, they would make appearances at Thanksgiving, Christmas, and New Year’s as well.
 Soft and gooey, not those horrible dry things that could chip a tooth, she lovingly wrapped them in wax paper and tied a colorful ribbon around the twisted top.
 Then they would go in a paper bag and be stored in a warm closet to be doled out when people stopped by or as gifts.